tbdltee/WaterLevel_WiFi/Readme.md

 # Wireless Water Level measurement
 This project is using HC-SR04p ultrasonic to measure the water level and send to internet dashboard (using node-red).

-## Current status: Up but dashboard inaccessible
+## Current status: up
- * ISP changes from 3BB to AIS fibre cause dashboard unreachable from internet.
+ * dashboard url: www.tbdltee.cloudns.cl:8890
- * Linenoify service was shut-down.
-Plan to migrate to LINE bot for notification.
+ * Linenoify service was inactive.
+Plan to migrate to LINE-bot for notification.

 ## Firmware Upload Status (Arduino/ESP8266)